Academic Catalogs

 Required Writing, Problem Solving, Skills Demonstration

-Students will participate in a minimum of two oral presentations, made either in front of faculty or other listeners, or in online environments, including: One minor presentation such as a speech of introduction and one major presentation on issues pertaining to interpersonal theories and/or content.
+Students will participate in a minimum of three oral presentations, made either in front of faculty or other listeners, or in online environments, including: One minor presentation such as a speech of introduction, and two major presentations (informative and persuasive) on issues pertaining to interpersonal theories and/or content.

 Eligible Disciplines